Story and tone

 Final verdict

-“Babylon” by Damien Chazelle is a statement about the love of cinema, made with great love both for the details of the 1920s and the history of cinema in general.
+Babylon by Damien Chazelle is a love letter to cinema and the rich history of the 1920s film era.
 And the main characters are shown to be true film fanatics, just like Damien Chazelle himself.
 The only thing they want is to be involved in this meaningful and in some ways magical art.
 We are all united by a love of film.
-Everyone has their own favorite genre, their own movie, but cinema as a whole is the one thing that unites, and will always unite, all people around the world.
+Everyone has favorite films, but cinema unites people around the world and always will.

 Discussion (0)